tustin2121/James_Somerton_Transcripts/_videos/DeepCuts000.md

 For instance, <mark>early on in the movie</mark>, <mark>Chip stands helplessly by while the girls, giggling amongst themselves, enter into a play pushing fight, until Jennifer pushes Needy just a little too hard.</mark> Instantly reading like a scene from an elementary school <mark>playground</mark> where a boy plays a bit too <mark>rough</mark> with a girl <mark>because he likes her</mark>.

-<mark>The undercurrent of tension or even hostility is soon mirrored by Needy herself when she accompanies Jennifer</mark> to the aforementioned concert. <mark>She looks on uncomfortably as Jennifer plays up the role of the sweet awkward doe-eyed girl in the hopes of getting the lead singer's romantic attention... and retreats until she overhears the band talking about Jennifer being a virgin.</mark>

 </james>
 <from {% include citation for=page.cite.plagiarized.zoe_fortier at="¶ 10-11" %}>